EtienneMaire37/Simple-NES/README.md

 ## Acknowledgments
 - Special shoutout to the NESdev community for providing excellent resources and test ROMs.
 - Inspired the Mesen emulator.

----

-Enjoy reliving the nostalgia of NES games with this emulator!